DianaLee1219/WeatherForecast/EDA/README.md

 * Partly cloudy                                  24.52
 * Sunny                                          25.12

-  -> More information  AverageTemperaturebyWeatherCondition.txt
+More information:  AverageTemperaturebyWeatherCondition.txt

 ![image](https://github.com/user-attachments/assets/d86383bb-6638-4113-9602-6c7323878491)

-* One data has clipped into 410 (originally it was 2963)
+* One data has clipped into 410 during outlier removal process (originally it was 2963)
 * Other data such as 272, 258, 205, 172 were identified as hurricane (>120kph)

 ![image](https://github.com/user-attachments/assets/d326eab6-4355-42ed-96e9-580e32bced88)